 If any of you might be interested in taking a volunteer vacation I am helping the school bring in some volunteers who wish to immerse themselves in Costa Rica culture while donating their time to the great kids at the school.
-If you or someone you know may be interested, you can read more about it here - Volunteer Vacations in Costa Rica.

 All of my small businesses are starting to grow, which means I am able to finally relax about our finances!

 I was also contacted through Hubpages by someone at the BBC who interviewed me about my life here.
 Pretty exciting!
-I will post that link here as soon as the article is published.

 Here is a recent video I made about our sweet little spot in paradise, I wanted to share it with everyone here - hope you enjoy it.
 Pura vida!